the-pragmatic-dev/meco-api/README.md

 cd meco-api/
 ```

 Default properties found in `src/main/resources/application.yml` will need to be updated.
-Either set these through environment variables or pass them to the application at runtime:
+You must ignore local updates to `application.yml` to protect your secret keys by assuming it is unchanged.
+Mark the file as so: `git update-index --assume-unchanged src/main/resources/application.yml`.
+Either set environment variables using the `export` command or pass them to the application at runtime:

 ```bash
 # set environment properties and run service